Interior regularity for two-dimensional stationary $Q$-valued maps

 Next we consider the following \emph{modified energy density} on a set $\Omega$

-where $\phi(t)$ is smooth non-negative, non-increasing, with $\phi=1$ on $t<\frac12$ and $\phi=0$ for $t\ge 1$.
-A nice property of average conformal maps is the following monotonicity of the energy density (notice that the domains are not balls in the domain but in the target).
+where $\phi(t)$ is a smooth non-negative, non-increasing function, with $\phi=1$ on $t<\frac12$ and $\phi=0$ for $t\ge 1$.
+A nice property of average conformal maps is the following monotonicity of the energy density (notice that the domains in the integral are not balls in the domain of $f$, but in the target).